Handling sensitive information is now one of the most critical responsibilities faced by the modern insurance agency.

-These acts and regulations can be difficult to address given the multifaceted responsibilities agents encounter daily, but it must be a priority.
+These acts and regulations can be difficult to address given the multifaceted responsibilities agents encounter daily, but it is mandatory and must be a priority.

 The Agents Council for Technology (ACT) in cooperation with our carrier, vendor, and agent/broker members and has created this Agency Cyber Guide for Big I" independent agents and brokers.
 This tool includes a list of the major Federal and State regulations with clear descriptions and resources to address each, including detailed information on each vendor/service provider.
 Given the swift nature of change in technology and the increasing sophistication of cybercrime, this tool will be updated on a periodic basis.

-MEMBERS ONLY: Download the sample policy template here!
+MEMBERS ONLY: Download the Written Security Policy template here!

 - Risk Assessment

 - Incident Response Plan

 - Staff Training and Monitoring

 - Penetration Testing/Vulnerability Assessment

 - Access control Protocol

 - Written Security Policy for 3rd-Party Service Providers